Native STEM Maker Program

 Pump Drill Tool

-Our program can accommodate 50 plus or less people, depending upon interest and class focus.
+Our program can accommodate up to 30 people*, depending upon interest and class focus.
 Bring your group to the California Indian Museum and Cultural Center in Santa Rosa.

 Register by filling out the field trip request form https://cimcc.org/exhibits/field-trip-request-form/

 The CIMCC Native Makers Program was funded by a grant from the Institute of Museum and Library Services and The San Manuel Band of Mission Indians.